datasilvia/Statistics-project/README.md

 ### Features

-1. **Navigation Menu**:
+1. **📋 Navigation Menu**:
-   - **Objectives**: Overview of the project's goals and functionalities.
+   - **🎯 Objectives**: Overview of the project's goals and functionalities.
-   - **Development Process**: Detailed description of the steps taken during the project, including data exploration, cleaning, and analysis.
+   - **🚀 Development Process**: Detailed description of the steps taken during the project, including data exploration, cleaning, and analysis.
-   - **Charts and Visualizations**: Interactive visualizations created using Tableau.
+   - **📊 Charts and Visualizations**: Interactive visualizations created using Tableau.
-   - **Results and Conclusions**: Summary of the project's findings and recommendations.
+   - **📈 Results and Conclusions**: Summary of the project's findings and recommendations.
-   - **ML Prediction**: Interface for making predictions using the Machine Learning model.
+   - **🤖 ML Prediction**: Interface for making predictions using the Machine Learning model.

-2. **Interactive Visualizations**:
+2. **📉 Interactive Visualizations**:
    - Users can explore various charts and graphs to understand the data and the impact of the redesign.

-3. **Machine Learning Prediction**:
+3. **🔮 Machine Learning Prediction**:
    - Users can input the session duration and select the variation group to get a prediction on whether the client will complete the process.

 ## 🤖 Machine Learning